simecek/dspracticum2020/lecture_01/assignment01.md

 Sign up for [Kaggle](https://www.kaggle.com/) account and download *train.csv* of [House Prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) dataset.

-Get familiar with the data and make a basic exploratory analysis.
+Get familiar with the data and do a basic exploratory analysis.
 It could be a table with mean prices per some grouping, correlations between variables, density plot of the sold price...
 Nothing complicated, be creative!
 If you really do not know, check what [other people did](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/notebooks) at Kaggle.

 ## GitHub